 Even though it will be difficult to prevent things like what happened to the Renault Nissan alliance, make sure that you are on top of potential issues in your alliance.
 After all, every alliance has room for improvement.
 So, make sure to include the creation of an action plan to improve the things that need attention in your alliance.

-PS: In 2019 my alliance partner Anoop Nathwani and I will organize two-day Alliance Masterclasses in the Netherlands and in the UK.
+PS: In 2019 my alliance partner Anoop Nathwani and I will organize two-day Alliance Masterclasses in the Netherlands, in the UK and in Singapore.
 Alliance governance, communication and health checks will be among the topics on the agenda.
 Registration for the class in the Netherlands is now open: click here for more information